keepworks/GLCountryPickerController/README.md

-EMCCountryPickerController+DialingCodes
+GLCountryPickerController
 ==========================

-`EMCCountryPickerController+DialingCodes` is a view controller that allow users to choose a country from a searchable list.
+`GLCountryPickerController` is a view controller that allow users to choose a country from a searchable list.
 The available countries are taken from the [ISO 3166-1 standard][iso3166], whose [ISO 3166-1 alpha-2][iso31662] two-letter country codes are used by the API to represent countries, and international call dialing codes are also available